 As ICBCS currently has a majority shareholder (ICBC) and a minority shareholder (SBLH), certain directors may be appointed to the Board by the shareholders as ICBC Directors or Standard Bank Directors, respectively, based upon the level of the shareholding, as determined in the Shareholder Agreement between ICBC, SBG, SBLH and ICBCS.
-All directors nominated by the shareholders to be appointed in such a way will be subject to any necessary internal review process and regulatory approvals, or notifications in accordance with the SMR Regime.
+All directors nominated by the shareholders to be appointed in such a way will be subject to any necessary internal review process (including review by the Remuneration Committee of skills and experience, and screening as part of the ICBCS' 'fit and proper' review procedures).
+Regulatory approvals will be sought, or notifications made in accordance with the SMR Regime as required.

-Board positions in ICBCS for independent non-executive directors are sourced externally through the engagement of a specialist third party executive search consultancy.
+Candidates for independent non-executive director roles of ICBCS are sourced externally through the engagement of a specialist third party executive search consultancy.
 A role profile and person specification detailing the specific requirements including meeting attendance, time commitment and regulatory considerations will be drafted and approved.
 The Board will only engage executive search consultants who have signed up to the voluntary code of conduct addressing diversity and best practice in search assignments.